 How to cite this article:

 Dr. Manikandan S. Relative importance of anthropometric biomotor and skill performance to playing ability of college badminton players.
-International Journal of Physical Education, Sports and Health.
-2016; 3(2): 156-158.
+Int J Phys Educ Sports Health 2016;3(2):156-158.